China | Greater Bay Area Sightings project

 Mall scenes | Shenzhen

-The electronics mall was huge ... some six floors and full of stuff | some of the cameras with large file sizes were super cheap |
+The electronics mall was huge ... some six floors and full of stuff | some of the cameras with large file sizes were very inexpensive |

 Electronics Mall and street scenes | Shenzhen

 We were scheduled to go to an art area where artists copy classic painting, but instead went to the Sea World Culture and Arts Center.
-It was late so no art or culture - just a nice bay view.
+It was late, so no art or culture - just a nice bay view.
 David Hartung called and we chatted and he showed me a new toy camera he bought called the Chuzhao.
 I ended up buying a few and have been taking pictures with it - see Taipei blog.

 Sea World Culture and Arts Center | friend, David Hartung, and Chuzhao camera | restaurant fish | Shenzhen